vincentlabonte/hercules-extraction/README.md

 ##### Use an aldready started Stanford CoreNLP server

-If you want this coreference resolver to run multiple times, you should consider starting the server before hand so it does not need to restart the server at every step.
+If you want this coreference resolver to run multiple times, you should consider starting the server beforehand so it does not need to restart the server at every step.
 To do so, you can use the following commands:
 1. `cd /path/to/stanford-corenlp-full-2018-10-05`
 2. `java -mx16g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000`